JD Sports Fashion’s (JD) “Buy” Rating Reaffirmed at Shore Capital

-Shore Capital restated their buy rating on shares of JD Sports Fashion (LON:JD – Get Rating) in a research note issued to investors on Tuesday morning, Marketbeat reports.
+JD Sports Fashion (LON:JD – Get Rating)‘s stock had its “buy” rating reiterated by equities research analysts at Shore Capital in a note issued to investors on Wednesday, Marketbeat reports.

-Other equities analysts also recently issued research reports about the company.
-Peel Hunt restated a hold rating and set a GBX 700 ($8.83) target price on shares of JD Sports Fashion in a research report on Thursday, April 6th.
-Deutsche Bank Aktiengesellschaft reaffirmed a buy rating and set a GBX 640 ($8.08) price target on shares of JD Sports Fashion in a report on Monday, March 27th.
-JPMorgan Chase & Co. raised their price target on JD Sports Fashion from GBX 205 ($2.59) to GBX 210 ($2.65) and gave the company an overweight rating in a report on Tuesday, February 28th.
-Barclays reaffirmed an overweight rating and set a GBX 185 ($2.33) price target on shares of JD Sports Fashion in a report on Monday, January 16th.
-Finally, Royal Bank of Canada raised their price target on JD Sports Fashion from GBX 150 ($1.89) to GBX 185 ($2.33) and gave the company an outperform rating in a report on Thursday, January 19th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average price target of GBX 345.63 ($4.36).
+Several other equities research analysts have also commented on the stock.
+Royal Bank of Canada boosted their price target on shares of JD Sports Fashion from GBX 150 ($1.88) to GBX 185 ($2.32) and gave the company an “outperform” rating in a report on Thursday, January 19th.
+Peel Hunt reiterated a “hold” rating and set a GBX 700 ($8.77) price objective on shares of JD Sports Fashion in a research note on Thursday, April 6th.
+JPMorgan Chase & Co. upped their price objective on shares of JD Sports Fashion from GBX 205 ($2.57) to GBX 210 ($2.63) and gave the company an “overweight” rating in a report on Tuesday, February 28th.
+Numis Securities reaffirmed a “reduce” rating and issued a GBX 475 ($5.95) price objective on shares of JD Sports Fashion in a report on Friday, March 17th.
+Finally, Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 640 ($8.02) price target on shares of JD Sports Fashion in a report on Monday, March 27th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, JD Sports Fashion has an average rating of “Moderate Buy” and a consensus price target of GBX 345.63 ($4.33).

 Insider Transactions at JD Sports Fashion